tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

   that block's parameters
 * We start numbering at 16 just so we can eyeball things and make sure they line up with the Wimmer2010 paper
-* We only give out even numbers because
-  * Later we'll insert spills at odd-numbered instructions
+* We only give out even numbers because later we'll insert loads and stores at odd-numbered instructions
-  * Something else I forgot TODO
-  * Also note that some implementations online seem to do like 1.1 and 2.1 (floats???)

 Even though we have extra instructions, it looks very similar to the example in the Wimmer2010 paper.